awslabs/graphstorm/README.md

 ### Installation

 GraphStorm is compatible with Python 3.8+.
 It requires PyTorch 1.13+, DGL 1.0+ and transformers 4.3.0+.
+For a full quick-start example see the [GraphStorm documentation](https://graphstorm.readthedocs.io/en/latest/#getting-started).

 You can install and use GraphStorm locally using pip: